Weasel word: Forms

-Generalizing by means of quantifiers, such as many, when quantifiable measures could be provided, obfuscates the point being made, and if done deliberately is an example of "weaseling".
+Generalizing by means of quantifiers, such as many, when quantifiable measures could be provided, obfuscates the point being made, and if done deliberately is an example of "weaseling."

 Illogical or irrelevant statements are often used in advertising, where the statement describes a beneficial feature of a product or service being advertised.
 An example is the endorsement of products by celebrities, regardless of whether they have any expertise relating to the product.
 In non-sequitur fashion, it does not follow that the endorsement provides any guarantee of quality or suitability.

 False authority is defined as the use of the passive voice without specifying an actor or agent.
-For example, saying "it has been decided" without stating by whom, and citation of unidentified "authorities" or "experts", provide further scope for weaseling.
-It can be used in combination with the reverse approach of discrediting a contrary viewpoint by glossing it as "claimed" or "alleged".
-This embraces what is termed a "semantic cop-out", represented by the term allegedly.
+For example, saying "it has been decided" without stating by whom, and citation of unidentified "studies" or "publications" by "authorities" or "experts," provide further scope for weaseling.
+It can be used in combination with the reverse approach of discrediting a contrary viewpoint by glossing it as "claimed" or "alleged."
+This embraces what is termed a "semantic cop-out," represented by the term allegedly.
 This implies an absence of ownership of opinion, which casts a limited doubt on the opinion being articulated.
 The construction "mistakes were made" enables the speaker to acknowledge error without identifying those responsible.

 However, the passive voice is legitimately used when the identity of the actor or agent is irrelevant.
-For example, in the sentence "one hundred votes are required to pass the bill", there is no ambiguity, and the actors including the members of the voting community cannot practicably be named even if it were useful to do so.
+For example, in the sentence "one hundred votes are required to pass the bill," there is no ambiguity, and the actors including the members of the voting community cannot practicably be named even if it were useful to do so.

 The scientific journal article is another example of the legitimate use of the passive voice.
 For an experimental result to be useful, anyone who runs the experiment should get the same result.
 That is, the identity of the experimenter should be of low importance.
 Use of the passive voice focuses attention upon the actions, and not upon the actor—the author of the article.
-To achieve conciseness and clarity, however, most scientific journals encourage authors to use the active voice where appropriate, identifying themselves as "we" or even "I".
+To achieve conciseness and clarity, however, most scientific journals encourage authors to use the active voice where appropriate, identifying themselves as "we" or even "I."

 The middle voice can be used to create a misleading impression.
 For example: